-The Wisconsin Horse Council Certified Judge Seminar for 2020 has been CANCELED due to the Coronavirus situation.
+The Wisconsin Horse Council Certified Judge Seminar for 2021 has been CANCELED due to the on-going Coronavirus situation.

-A letter and an e-mail have been sent to all current judges and candidates explaining how this will impact their certification and certification process.
+A letter and an e-mail will be sent to all current judges and candidates explaining how this will impact their certification and certification process.

 Thank you for your patience and understanding during these trying times and please stay safe!

 WHC 2019 Judge Seminar Recap- April 6, 2019 - Comfort Suites, Green Bay & Circle E Equestrian Stables, Seymour

 The WHC 2019 Judge Seminar was held on April 6, 2019, at the Comfort Suites, 1952 Bond Street, Green Bay, WI 54303 for the Classroom sessions and lunch and at Circle E Equestrian Stables, W1424 County Rd V V, Seymour, WI 54165 for the Live Demos and Judging.

 This year's clinician was Ginger Schinktgen Bellin.
 Ginger covered the topic of "Diversity of the English Horse for the Open Show".

 Ginger attended Marian University and graduated with a major in communication.
 Ginger became a professional horse trainer in 2000.
 She worked at Royal Crest farm for 2 years.
 At the time Royal Crest was one of the largest breeders of American Saddlebreds in the Mid-West.
 Ginger broke colts and learned how to develop show horses in large quantities.
 Ginger became certified in therapeutic Riding and taught at Free Spirit Riders.
 She taught there for 12 years along with teaching at REINS.
 Throughout Gingers professional career the special need riders have kept her grounded while running a show barn.